Cosmian/mse-cli/documentation/docs/saas/how_it_works_use.md

 ## Working with the web browser

-As an Cosmian Enclave app security is based on a new SSL standard called RATLS, your browser will pop up a security warning when accessing your micro service for the first time.
+As a Cosmian Enclave app security is based on a new SSL standard called RATLS, your browser will pop up a security warning when accessing your micro-service for the first time.

 After downloading and verifying your webservice RATLS certificate as shown previously, you can add it to your web browser certificates store.
 For *Chrome* for example, run: